 The recipes make interesting reading, I like the mention of the warning on the smaller box…

-” Before returning unused film to this war-time package, care should be taken to ensure the film is wrapped in light proof paper. “
+” Before returning the unused film to this war-time package, care should be taken to ensure the film is wrapped in light proof paper. “

-They were confident that unused film would be returned safely and unexposed even in war time!
+They were confident that unused film would be returned safely and unexposed even in wartime!

 Some old and varying sized negatives came along with the package for photo restoration in this envelope.
-The negatives, still hunting photos may have been intended for “The Explosives Department” at “Imperial Chemical Industries” in Calcutta as the envelope that came with it, was ready printed with the address.
+The negatives, still hunting photos may have been intended for “The Explosives Department” at “Imperial Chemical Industries” in Calcutta as the envelope that came with it, was ready-printed with the address.
 ICI eventually became defunct in 2008 after many years producing chemicals, explosives and paints before it was taken over by Akzo Nobel.
-Perhaps one of the employees was a hunter and simple kept his negatives safe in the envelope.
+Perhaps one of the employees was a hunter and simply kept his negatives safe in the envelope.